Viewbank Farm 1860s

 On his death, the property was passed on to his widow, a daughter of William Crampton.
 John Crampton acquired the land in 1866 and named the property “Viewbank”.

 The homestead was originally constructed for John Crampton and his family in the late 1860s after he acquired 500 acres of land for farming.
-Crampton (1831-1906) had arrived in the colony in 1842 and settled with his parents in Australind before taking up the farm at Wedderburn for 15 years.
+Crampton (1831-1906) had arrived in the colony in 1842 and settled with his parents in Myalup before farming at Wedderburn Park for 15 years.

 He then moved to this property with his second wife, Clemence.
 John Crampton had two children from his previous marriage, and he and Clemence had six more children.

-In 1880, John Crampton applied for a publican’s license, an eating, boarding and lodging house license and a license to sell beer and wine at his premises located at the Upper Brunswick Bridge.
-The house was ideally located for travellers and was used as the location for the change of horses for the mail coaches from Perth to the south west.
+In 1880, John Crampton applied for a publican’s license, an eating, boarding, and lodging house license, and a license to sell beer and wine at his premises at the Upper Brunswick River Bridge, but the outcome is unknown.
+The house was ideally located for travellers and served as the change-of-horses point for the mail coaches from Perth to the south west.

 Whilst the horses were changed, it is recorded that John Crampton kept the mail in a tin trunk under his bed.

-The landholding passed to Gordon Alexander Stewart in approximately 1940.
+The landholding was purchased by Gordon Alexander Stewart in approximately 1940, and it has been known as Viewbank since.
 Stewart used the property primarily for dairying.
-Gordon Stewart had previously worked as a pastoralist in the north of the state before moving with his family to Brunswick.
+He had previously worked as a pastoralist in the north of the state before moving with his family to Brunswick.

-In 1966, Stewart sold the property to Francis and Margaret Devlin and passed it to their daughter Therese Hynes in 1990.
+In 1966, Stewart sold the property to Francis and Margaret Devlin, and it was passed to their daughter Therese Hynes in 1990.